xrexonx/Vertical-Offset/README.md

 <div class="mt-x mb-x"></div>
 ```
 ~ .mt-x and .mb-x
-Where: x is the value from 0 to 100
-You can increment 100 to what value you want.
+Where: x is the value from 0 to 100, you can increment 100 to what value you want.